All faculty photos by Karen Waller Photography

 While Shelby may not be dancing ballet at this point in her life, she credits Suzann Delay and her staff for creating a foundation and love for dance.
 Without ballet, Shelby would not have been able to achieve all her dance hopes and dreams.

-Megan taught dance at multiple studios in the Central Arkansas area for 7 years, where she was the Ballet Director for Rock City Dance Center Conway.
-Megan was most recently the Associate Artistic Director at Tupelo Ballet in Tupelo, Mississippi.
+A dedicated educator, Megan taught ballet at multiple studios in the Central Arkansas area for seven years, serving as the Ballet Director for Blackbird Academy of Arts and Rock City Dance Center Conway and most recently the Associate Artistic Director for Tupelo Ballet in Tupelo, Mississippi.
+Certified in Progressing Ballet Technique, Megan is passionate about helping dancers enhance their stability, posture, and overall well-being.

 Paul Tillman